Benjamin-Italiaander/My_Notes/math/KaTeX.md

 $$\left{( \frac {(4+b)} {(b-2)})}\left$$

-Also have a look [here](https://en.wikibooks.org/wiki/LaTeX/Mathematics)
+Also have a look [here wikipedia](https://en.wikibooks.org/wiki/LaTeX/Mathematics) Also have a look [here katex](https://katex.org/docs/supported.html)